Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 **Pre-existing Virtual Service**:

-If you have a Virtual Service resource already, simply add the name for the http route so that the API Service and the transactions can be linked in API Central:
+If you have a Virtual Service resource already, simply add the name for the http route so that the API Service and the related transactions can be linked in API Central:

 ```yaml
   http:
   - name: list
 ```
-**Note** The name specified under http.name field should be the same as the API service name
+**Note** The name specified under http.name field should be the same as the APIService name

 **Service Entry**: